entur/ashur/README.md

 This component is still a work in progress and is not yet used in any environments.

+## How it works

+Ashur listens to a Google PubSub topic for messages indicating that a new NeTEx dataset is available in a Google Cloud Storage bucket.
+When a message is received, Ashur downloads the dataset, processes it using netex-tools, and uploads the filtered dataset to its own Google Cloud Storage bucket.
+Ashur then sends a message to another Google PubSub topic to notify that the filtered dataset is available.

 ## Running Ashur locally

 A minimal local setup requires a Google PubSub emulator, and a built version of netex-tools in your local Maven repository.